ACM40960/project-sarveshsn/README.md

 The weather dataset is split into 11 folders, one for each class, with each named after the class of images it contains. i.e. all 'rain' images must be in weather/rain/.

-Our original dataset folder structure will look this.
+Our original dataset folder structure will look like this.

 ![filesssnip](https://github.com/ACM40960/project-sarveshsn/assets/93898181/58f280d9-026f-4d17-af6d-12efcb32e78e)